eto-ai/rikai/docs/sqlml.rst

         SELECT id, ML_PREDICT(model_foo, image) FROM df;

-There are several options to refer to an mlflow model.
+There are several options to refer to a mlflow model.
 If you specify only the mlflow model name as in the above example (i.e., my_resnet_model), Rikai will automatically use the latest version.
 If you have models in different stages as supported by mlflow, you can specify the stage like `mlflow://my_resnet_model/production` and Rikai will select the latest version whose